openstack/python-openstackclient/doc/source/command-objects/role.rst

     Return existing role

-    If the role already exist return the existing role data and do not fail.
+    If the role already exists return the existing role data and do not fail.

 .. describe:: <name>